top of page

 1. Liability Protection

-Both LLCs and corporations provide limited liability protection, meaning your personal assets (home, savings, car) are generally protected from business debts and lawsuits.
+Both LLCs and corporations provide limited liability protection.
+This means your personal assets (home, savings, car) are generally protected from business debts and lawsuits.

 Tie: Both offer strong protection when properly maintained.